waltforme/random/kubernetes-managedfields/apply_HTTP-PATCH.md

 The second manager somehow doesn't show `time`.
 Is it a bug?
 Will dig into it later.

 The only difference between `nginx-0930.yaml` and `nginx-0930-stable.yaml` is the image tag.
+We are going to use `nginx-0930-stable.yaml` in the next step.
 ```console
 diff nginx-0930.yaml nginx-0930-stable.yaml
 27c27